-Prior to 2008 there was no standard proposal format or terms and conditions for IVAs.
-Each IVA Company and Insolvency Practitioner could produce proposal documents in whatever format they favoured.
+Prior to 2008 there was no standard proposal format or terms and conditions for an IVA.
+Each IVA Company and Insolvency Practitioner (IP) could produce proposal documents in whatever format they wanted.

 Updates to the IVA Protocol

-Subsection 9.2 now states that the attempt to release equity from the property in month 54 must be made by applying for a re-mortgage or a secured loan.
-This has perhaps increased the changes that the individual will be able to release equity from their property and so will have to do this rather than falling back on simply extending their IVA payments for 12 months.
+Arguably, this change increased the chances that an individual will be able to release equity from their property and so will have to do this rather than falling back on simply extending their IVA payments for 12 months.

 The amount of home equity is calculated using 85% of the property value.
 Any extra monthly mortgage / secured loan payments must not exceed 50% of the current monthly IVA payment.